deeptho/neumodvb/docs/muxes.md

 identify services, and we opted to not include redundant information in them. `stream_id` is currently considered redundant, but `t2mipid` not.
 This could change in future.

-The field `extra_id` is generated internally by neumoDVB when multile muxes with different frequencies but same stream_ids exist on a satellite.
+The field `extra_id` is generated internally by neumoDVB when multiple muxes with different frequencies but same stream_ids exist on a satellite.